Corporate - Other taxesLast reviewed - 03 March 2023

 - General system of professional risks.

-The basis for contributions is determined by the monthly salary (excluding non-salary items) earned by the employee, which may not be, for ordinary salaried employees, less than the minimum legal monthly salary (COP 908.526 in FY 2021) and may not exceed 25 minimum legal monthly salaries (COP 22.713.150 in FY 2021).
+The basis for contributions is determined by the monthly salary (excluding non-salary items) earned by the employee, which may not be, for ordinary salaried employees, less than the minimum legal monthly salary (approximately USD 257 in FY 2022) and may not exceed 25 minimum legal monthly salaries (approximately USD 6,425 in FY 2022).

 For employees who earn an integral salary, the basis for pension contributions will be the lower of 25 minimum legal monthly salaries or 70% of such integral salary.